KodoFumei/ActivityTracking/README.md

 ## Contributing

+Any issues, bugs or feature requests can be sent via github repository.

-Planned add ons for the project:
+Up coming improvements for the project:
 User beneficial:
 - When user adds activities for the future, make chekc-box to mark it done when activity completed.
 - Edit button for the activity list, for duration changes.
--

 Design beneficial:
-- Activity list to be scroll down- menu.
+- Activity list to be scroll down-menu.

--
-## License

-Specify the open-source license.